 Radana is the mother of all remaining Briars, and the Leader of the Blood Clan.
 She's birthed and raised many tremendous brutes, and their obedience to her has made them her weapon.
 Radana is a very spiteful, and angry soul.
 She is in constant anguish, as the Briar women have always greatly outlived the men, she has buried many sons.
 Her fertility was lost, in a desperate attempt to preserve their blood-line, she committed incest.
 The result, was triplets to destroy her womb, and the deformity of the three, Ivan, Ingmar, and Ilian Briar.
 Radana killed the father, her brother Thorne, in an emotional rage.
 Present day, her mind is slpping into madness.
 Vera, her only daughter, is also infertile, believed to be born this way.
 Radana is taken care of by her eldests, Kurt and Vera, as she witnesses the struggle of true failure, the extinction of her blood-line.

 Kurt is a pure-blood Briar.
 Intelligent, brave, and filled with hate.
 As his mother inches further toward death, Kurt feels more and more helpless.
 For the giants this is more frustrating than it might even seem.
 The biggest and most powerful human species, and there is nothing he can do.
 Kurt lost his father, brother, and one of his sisters in the Great Eastern War.
 The blame of the Moon Clan behind closed doors became darker, and harsher.
 Poisoned with Radana's words and beliefs, and crippled with disrespect, Kurt would carry-out the most brutal acts of his time.
 One last hoorah'.
 To say, "Yes.
-We died.
-But first, we were the Giants.
-And we will leave this world, no less."
+We perished.
+But first, we were the Giants."

 Vera shares an inner-struggle with her mother, Radana.
 The last of their kind, unable to reproduce.
 Vera however, unnaturally has a cheerful spirit.
 Her personal and selfish defense against the gravity, of their ineviteble future.
 Vera encourages the Blood Clan to drink, and be merry.
 To live and laugh, to be a family.
 She is rowdy with her brothers, and a skilled hunter.
 Vera is extremely strong for her size, and capable of taking all the dissapointment, resentment and regret her mother Radana throws at her.
 Vera would be the saving grace of the giants, but she has one fatal flaw.
 She is alone in her happiness, and would in a heart-beat, follow her brother Kurt, into shear oblivion.
 Vera would bare-witness, and protect her brother from anything.
 In a universal binding of blood, she loves him, she is proud of him, and she believes in him.